Paycheck poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Michael chooses to actively investigate the mystery instead of walking away.
 When FBI agents try to arrest him and he narrowly escapes using the seemingly random objects (which prove to be perfectly timed tools), he commits to uncovering what his past self knew., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Michael discovers the truth: the machine he built can see the future, and when he looked, he saw an apocalyptic future caused by Rethrick weaponizing it.
+Of particular interest, this crucial beat Michael discovers the truth: the machine he built can see the future, and when he looked, he saw an apocalyptic future caused by Rethrick weaponizing it.
 He realizes the stakes are global, not personal.
 False defeat: the enormity of the threat becomes clear, and they're being hunted., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 95 minutes initiates the final act resolution at 79% of the runtime.
 Michael realizes the final pieces of his plan: the remaining envelope items will help him infiltrate Allcom and destroy the machine.
 He synthesizes his engineering skills with the humanity Rachel taught him.
 He chooses to risk everything not for money, but to save the future and Rachel., demonstrating the transformation achieved throughout the journey.